DevDynasty4110/DevDynasty/deliverables/design-spec.md

             this produces:
             $F(t) = 1000e^{-\frac{1}{60}(t -300)}$

-    4. The base score will have 300 points subracted for every hint that is used
+    3. The base score will have 300 points subracted for every hint that is used
-    5. points subtracted for mistakes at submission
+    4. Each incorrect submission divides user score by 1.5.
-        1. when the board is submitted, every duplicate found will subtract 20 points from the base score
+    5. Final score
-    6. final score
+        1. The final score will be calculated by taking the sum of the base score and the time bonus.
-        1. the final score will be calculated by taking the sum of the base score and the time bonus. the final score will look like this:
+        The final score will look like this:

         $Score = score_i + F(t)$
         where $t \geq 300$